Top computer skills to list on your resume

 If you’re looking for an office job, Microsoft Excel and Microsoft Powerpoint skills are often recommended.
-Excel is used to create spreadsheets and databases, and Powerpoint is for presentations.
+Excel is used to create spreadsheets and databases, and Powerpoint is used for presentations.

-If you are competent in these programs, you can add them to your resume.
+Once you are competent in these programs, you can add them to your resume.